 If it’s been said once it’s been said a million times: your customers should be at the centre of all of your marketing.

 Your job, as a marketer, is to attract the attention of your ideal customer, then hold it throughout their entire journey to make a purchase decision.
-To do this and to ensure that you retain their interest at every step of the Buying Process, every single piece of marketing your organisation does has to be created and delivered with your customers in mind.
+To do this and to ensure that you retain their interest at every step of the Customers’ Buying Journey, every single piece of marketing your organisation does has to be created and delivered with your customers in mind.

 To achieve this, you have to know your customers.